LinguaLatina/analysis/datasheets/hyginustext-observable.md

 Each instance is represented by:

+- A URL to the online text of the passage in this text of Hyginus: https://lingualatina.github.io/texts/browsable/hyginus/toc/
 - A passage reference.
 This value is the passage component of the CTS URN for the passage.
-- A URL to the online text of the passage in this text of Hyginus: https://lingualatina.github.io/texts/browsable/hyginus/toc/
 - The text contents of the citable node.

 ## (3) Collection

+The data set is a transformation of the CEX edition edition of Hyginus at ...

+It was created with the scala script `scripts/text-for-observable.sc` in this repository.

 - how was data for each instance collected?
 - what means were used to collect data?